0

 Meningococcal disease outbreak

 The Colorado Department of Public Health and Environment is supporting the Denver Department of Public Health and Environment as they respond to cases of meningococcal disease among people experiencing homelessness.
-There have been five confirmed cases of meningococcal disease associated with the outbreak in Denver County since Jan 12, 2024.
+There have been six confirmed cases of meningococcal disease associated with the outbreak in Denver County since Jan 12, 2024.
 All five were hospitalized and no deaths have been reported.
 In response to the current outbreak, several public health agencies are offering free vaccine clinics in settings that serve people experiencing homelessness or housing instability, in addition to offering antibiotics to people who may have spent time around someone diagnosed with meningococcal disease.

 While anyone can get meningococcal disease, the risk to most Coloradans is considered low at this time.
 The germ that causes meningococcal disease is not as easily spread as germs that cause the common cold, the flu, or COVID-19.
 Meningococcal disease can spread when people share respiratory and throat secretions (saliva or spit) during close or lengthy contact.
 People do not catch this disease through casual contact or by breathing air where someone with the disease has been.